shaocloud/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be immediately easy to use even for those not well versed in computers.
+6. Should have a total file-size footprint of < 5m.

 ## Appendix D : Glossary